• Skip to primary navigation

 Instructions

-• Keep the balls in the fridge.
-In an airtight container in the fridge (for 2-3 weeks) or the freezer (for up to 3 months).
+• Keep the balls in the fridge, in an airtight container (for 2 weeks) or in the freezer (for up to 3 months).

 Notes